Yicz/ElasticSearch-Reference/08_Indices_APIs/17_Shadow_replica_indices.md

 The `data_path` does not have to contain the index name, in this case, "my_index" was used but it could easily also have been "/opt/data/"

-An index that has been created with the `index.shadow_replicas` setting set to "true" will not replicate document operations to any of the replica shards, instead, it will only continually refresh.
-Once segments are available on the filesystem where the shadow replica resides (after an Elasticsearch "flush"), a regular refresh (governed by the `index.refresh_interval`) can be used to make the new data searchable.
+An index that has been created with the `index.shadow_replicas` setting set to), a regular refresh (governed by the `index.refresh_interval`) can be used to make the new data searchable.

 ![Note](images/icons/note.png)